 The strength of our nation’s democracy depends on the participation of informed residents in its governing processes —a collective of voices representing an array of interests and identities.

-The National Freedom of Information Coalition protects our right to open government.
-Our mission is to make sure state and local governments and public institutions have laws, policies and procedures to facilitate the public’s access to their records and proceedings.
+The National Freedom of Information Coalition is a resource.
+Our organization and members protect our right to open government by ensuring state and local governments and public institutions have laws, policies and procedures to facilitate press and public access to information and proceedings.

-The NFOIC also administers the Knight FOI Fund, which offers financial support to defray costs and expenses in open government court cases throughout the year.
+The NFOIC also administers the Knight FOI Litigation Fund, which offers financial support to defray costs and expenses in open government court cases.

 NFOIC and its coalition members advocate to remove obstacles at public institutions that block or hinder people from obtaining information that is rightfully theirs.
-Our goal is nothing short of ensuring everyone’s right to information, and helping public institutions meet their legal obligations in the most efficient manner possible.
+Our goal is nothing short of ensuring everyone’s right to information, and advising public institutions about meeting their legal obligations in the most cost-efficient manner in accordance to their state open government laws.
 To do this, we:

 - Work to start up new, and support existing, citizen-driven Freedom of Information and First Amendment organizations.

-- Foster the open exchange of information through networking and an annual conference.
+- Foster the open exchange of information through networking at the annual National FOI Summit.

 - Counsel and educate appointed and elected public officials on their legal responsibilities around open government and transparency.

 - Offer a national, collective voice on freedom of Information issues.